konveyor/enhancements/enhancements/migration-waves/README.md

 - **Name**: Name of the migration wave.
 This field is optional and could appear empty.
 - **Start date**: Start date for the migration wave.
 - **End date**: End date for the migration wave.
 - **Application**: Compound expandable section with a nested table that includes the list of applications assigned to the migration wave.
-Each row will have a kebab menu with just one option, "*Remove*", to remove the application belonging to the row from the list of assigned applications to the migration wave.
+Each row will have trashcan icon to remove the application belonging to the row from the list of assigned applications to the migration wave.
 Each row will include the following fields from the application:
   - *Application name*
   - *Description*
   - *Business service*